Ria424/developers-animatesdk-docs/Document_object/Document80.md

 #### Returns

-A string containing the XML metadata associated with the document or an empty string if there is no metadata.
+`string`; A string containing the XML metadata associated with the document or an empty string if there is no metadata.

 #### Description